JCGuest/JCGuest.github.io/_posts/2019-09-16-what_is_object_oriented_programming_oop.markdown

 my_dog = Dog.new("Hugo", "Boxer")
 ```

-To understand what’s going on in the code above:
+What’s going on in the code above?

 * We have a class named Dog with a method "initialize"
-* Instance variables in Ruby begin with @ (For example @name).
-They spring into existence when first used, and after that they are available to all instance methods of the class.
+* Instance variables in Ruby begin with @ (for example @name)
-*Calling the new method causes the initialize method to invoke. initialize is a special method which is used as a constructor.
+* Calling .new invokes the initialize method.
+Initialize is a special method which is used as a constructor of the class

 Instance variables can only be accessed from inside the class.
 In order to access them we create instance methods which have public access.
 In order to read and write data, we need  "reader" and "writer" methods.